PLANET V PLATFORM SERVICES - BUYER TERMS AND CONDITIONS

 4. USE OF THE PLATFORM

-4.1 As between the parties, we are the sole and exclusive owner of the entire right, title and interest in and to the Platform (including all software, databases and technologies related to the Platform), the Platform Materials and the Services and any enhancements thereto and any materials provided by us or on our behalf.
+4.1 As between the parties, the entire right, title and interest in and to the Platform (including all software, databases and technologies related to the Platform), the Platform Materials and the Services and any enhancements thereto and any materials provided by us or on our behalf vests in us and Buyer agrees and acknowledges that it shall not acquire any rights (including, without limitation, intellectual property rights) in, or associated with, the same except as expressly permitted pursuant to these Terms.

 (a) use the Platform only in accordance with such technical requirements, security requirements and reasonable instructions, as we may communicate from time to time;

-(b) ensure that any Authorised Users comply with these Terms and be fully responsible for any and all acts and omissions of such Authorised Users;
+(b) ensure that any Authorised Users comply with these Terms and agrees that it is fully responsible for any and all acts and omissions of such Authorised Users;

 (c) be responsible for providing and maintaining hardware (including devices), software (including operating systems) and connectivity needed to access the Platform and for ensuring that the same complies with any requirements or instructions as communicated by us from time to time; and

-(d) promptly inform us via the ‘Service Ticketing Portal’ or via email at the email address provided during onboarding (or as updated by us from time to time) and/or such other method as may be notified to Customer from time to time of any problems with the Services or the Platform and (if applicable) any methods by which those problems were resolved.
-To the extent that Customer suggests any modifications, design changes, or improvements to the Services or the Platform, Customer hereby grants us a non-exclusive, worldwide, royalty-free, perpetual, sub-licensable, irrevocable licence to use such suggestions as it sees fit (but without any obligation to implement such suggestions).
+(d) as soon as reasonably practicable taking into account the severity of any incident, inform us of any material problems with the Services or the Platform (by way of example only and without limitation, problems which prevent access or use of the Services or Platform (or any element thereof) or issues which relate to bespoke Buyer integrations or functionality) via the ‘Service Ticketing Portal’ or via email at the email address provided during onboarding (or as updated by us from time to time) and/or such other method as may be notified to Buyer from time to time and (if applicable) also inform us of any methods by which those problems were resolved.
+The Buyer will also endeavour to inform us of any non-material issues identified (by way of example, minor bugs) via the same mechanic but any failure to inform us of a non-material issue will not be a considered a breach giving rise to termination for the purposes of clause 9.2(b).
+To the extent that Buyer suggests any modifications, design changes, or improvements to the Services or the Platform, Buyer hereby grants us a non-exclusive, worldwide, royalty-free, perpetual, sub-licensable, irrevocable licence to use such suggestions as we see fit (but without any obligation to implement such suggestions) and Buyer shall not gain any rights in or to the Platform (including without limitation any changes or improvements made by us) as a result of such suggestions or any Buyer specific developments or integrations.

 (a) copy, modify, develop, maintain, adapt, correct errors, or create derivative works from, the Platform (including any intellectual property rights in the Platform);